 - What types of data will you be working with?
 Structured data, unstructured data, streaming data, or stored data?
 How much?

-- Does the pipeline need to be built from scratch by data engineers or can a tool such as SnapLogic that comes with 500+ pre-configured integration Snaps, enable you to quickly build pipelines with no/low code ease?
+- Does the pipeline need to be built from scratch by data engineers or can a tool such as SnapLogic which comes with 700+ pre-configured integration Snaps, enable you to quickly build pipelines with no/low code ease?

 - Who in the organization needs to be able to build and use data pipelines?
 Increasingly, business decision makers and non-DevOps employees are needing to be able to quickly and easily build pipelines without having to wait for a data science team member to do it for them.
 What use cases do you have?
 What use cases can you anticipate for the future?